 \section{Rate computations}

-We follow a similar procedure to \citetalias{2023arXiv230611100D} to estimate the volumetric rates of ccSNe detected by the ASAS-SN survey, and the reader should refer to \citetalias{2023arXiv230611100D} for a more in-depth discussion of the complete methodology.
-The probability of detection ($p$) of an event in a single ASAS-SN epoch is only dependent on the signal-to-noise ratio ($SNR$) of the observation.
+We followed a similar procedure used by \citetalias{2023arXiv230611100D} to estimate the volumetric rates of ccSNe detected by the ASAS-SN survey; see \citetalias{2023arXiv230611100D} for a more in-depth discussion of the complete methodology.
+The probability of detection ($p$) of an event in a single ASAS-SN epoch is only dependent on the signal-to-noise ratio ($S/N$) of the observation.
 It is well described by the empirical relation

 estimated from all supernova observations over the survey period (discovered, recovered, and missed).